 - No member shall be entitled to vote or exercise any privilege of membership whose subscription is in arrears.

-A member shall cease to be a member of the Company if:
+A member/corporate partner shall cease to be a member/corporate partner of the Company if:

-- It signifies in writing its intention of ceasing to be a member;
+- It signifies in writing its intention of ceasing to be a member/corporate partner;

-- it infringes the rules of the Company or refuses to abide by the decisions of the Executive Committee and at a meeting of the Executive Committee of which at least twelve members are present it is decided by at least two-thirds of the members present that he shall cease to be a member provided that the member shall be given seven days’ notice of the Executive Committee’s intention of discussing the termination of his membership and that an opportunity has been given to the member of explaining his act or conduct;
+- it infringes the rules of the Company or refuses to abide by the decisions of the Executive Committee and at a meeting of the Executive Committee of which at least twelve members are present it is decided by at least two-thirds of the members present that he shall cease to be a member/corporate partner provided that the member/corporate partner shall be given seven days’ notice of the Executive Committee’s intention of discussing the termination of his membership/corporate partnership and that an opportunity has been given to the member/corporate partner of explaining his act or conduct;

 - if it shall become a bankrupt or compounded with its creditors or make an Assignment of its Estate for the benefit of his creditors;

-- if it acts or conducts itself in any way which is detrimental to the Company and at a meeting of the Executive Committee of which at least twelve members are present it is decided by at least two-thirds of the members present that it shall cease to be member on account of the act or conduct provided that the member shall be given seven days’ notice of the Executive Committee’s intention of discussing the termination of his membership and that an opportunity has been given to the member of explaining its act of conduct;
+- if it acts or conducts itself in any way which is detrimental to the Company and at a meeting of the Executive Committee of which at least twelve members are present it is decided by at least two-thirds of the members present that it shall cease to be member/corporate partner on account of the act or conduct provided that the member shall be given seven days’ notice of the Executive Committee’s intention of discussing the termination of his membership/corporate partnership and that an opportunity has been given to the member/corporate partner of explaining its act of conduct;

-- if the annual subscription of the member is not paid before the first of May or within such extended time as the Executive Committee intimate to the member in writing that by reason of such non-payment he has ceased to be a member of the Company;
+- if the annual subscription of the member/corporate partner is not paid before the thirteenth of May or 4.5 months after date of invoice if payment on a rolling basis, or within such extended time as the Executive Committee intimate to the member/corporate partner in writing that by reason of such non-payment he has ceased to be a member/corporate partner of the Company;

-- if the member ceased to be qualified for membership as prescribed by Articles 4 and 5;
+- if the member/corporate partner ceased to be qualified for membership/corporate partnership as prescribed by Articles 4 and 5;

-- in the case of an individual on his/her death or in the case of a member which is a body corporate on its going into liquidation other than voluntary liquidation for the purpose of reconstruction or on its having a receiver appointed over its assets.
+- in the case of an individual on his/her death or in the case of a member/corporate partner which is a body corporate on its going into liquidation other than voluntary liquidation for the purpose of reconstruction or on its having a receiver appointed over its assets.

 - The first members of the Company shall be the subscribers to the Memorandum and Articles of Association and the existing members of the association.